Nancy Pelosi Says ‘It Doesn’t Matter’ If She Loses House If Donald Trump Is Successfully Impeached

 In recent days, Pelosi has sharpened her attack against Trump in the wake of the Ukraine phone call controversy that changed her stance from putting off impeachment to announcing a formal impeachment inquiry earlier this week.

-As previously reported by The Inquisitr, Pelosi also blasted Attorney General William Barr, who in her opinion is protecting the president in unprecedented fashion, claiming the Trump official has gone “rogue” in his attempts to play defense for his boss.
+As previously reported by The Inquisitr, Pelosi also blasted Attorney General William Barr, who, in her opinion, is protecting the president in unprecedented fashion, claiming the Trump official has gone “rogue” in his attempts to play defense for his boss.

 The House speaker also labeled Barr’s actions as a “cover-up.”

 Americans have remained somewhat split on the idea of impeaching Trump, though recent polls in the wake of the Ukraine controversy have seen a noticeable uptick in support for such a drastic action.

 The Inquisitr reported on Saturday that a new poll released by NPR-PBS NewsHour-Marist revealed that 49 percent of those surveyed now support moving forward with impeachment.

 That number is significant on its own, but even more so given that it marks a 10 percent jump from a similar poll conducted in April, which was around the time the Robert Mueller report went public.